MakCyber007/Steganography-Tool-Project/README.md

 ## 💡 Overview

 The **LSB Steganography Tool** is a lightweight, user-friendly Python application that allows you to **hide secret text messages or files within image files** and subsequently **extract them**.
-It utilizes the Least Significant Bit (LSB) steganography technique, making the hidden data visually imperceptible.
+It utilizes the Least Significant Bit (LSB) steganography technique, making the hidden data visually imperceptible to the human eye.

 ### Key Features: